-A reassessment opportunity is granted when a student receives a mark between 40 - 47% for the summative assessment of a module and 40 - 49% for the summative assessment of a term.
-A reassessment fee of R250 is payable to the finance office.
-The reassessment opportunity grants the student the opportunity to revise a summative assessment task that they have failed, under certain conditions.
-Reassessment opportunities can be either the resubmission of work (projects) or a re-examination (exams or tests).
+A reassessment opportunity is granted when a student receives a mark between 40 - 49% for final Semester mark, and a mark between 40 - 47% for the final module mark (applicable to third year only)..
+A reassessment fee of R250 is payable to the finance office (which will be automatically allocated once the form is submitted via the portal).
+The reassessment opportunity grants the student the opportunity to revise an assessment task that they have failed, under certain conditions OR to present a new response to a task set specifically for the reassessment opportunity.
+Reassessment opportunities can be either the resubmission of work (projects) or a re-examination (exams or tests), or a task devised specifically for the purposes of reassessing outcomes for the semester (dependent on the relevant scenario).
 The assessment task is then assessed by the original assessor within a specified time frame.
-It is the responsibility of the student to initiate the reassessment process.
+It is the responsibility of the student to initiate the reassessment process by submitting a reassessment form via the Student Portal.
 Students who qualify for reassessment should ask for guidance in improving work.
-If a student is allowed a resubmission, it is assumed that the student will attempt to improve their work as it was before the resubmission, taking into account the problems noted during the first assessment opportunity.
+If a student is allowed a resubmission, it is assumed that the student will attempt to improve their work from how it was before the resubmission, taking into account the problems noted during the first assessment opportunity.
 A student can only resubmit a project once or rewrite an exam once.
 Students also cannot request that a resubmission be remarked.

 Marks for reassessed modules, terms or portfolios will not exceed 50%.
-In the case where the reassessed component comprises the majority, but not the full module or term mark, this component is assessed up to the point where the overall term or module mark does not exceed 50%.
-Reassessments take place per term, per module and per final portfolio.
+In the case where the reassessed component comprises the majority, but not the full module or term mark, this component is assessed up to the point where the overall mark does not exceed 50%.
+Reassessments take place per Semester, per module (applicable to third year only) and per final portfolio.
 No reassessment opportunities will be granted on year marks.

 Reassessment will not be granted in the following instances:

-- Non-submissions: Students who fail to submit a project and have no valid reason, as determined by the assessor, will receive no marks (0) and forfeit any opportunity to resubmit or be re-examined, even if the non-submission of the component results in a term mark of between 40 - 49%. - + Late resubmissions: No late resubmissions will be accepted without an approved Request for Extension, and written confirmation thereof from the lecturer or Registrar's office.
-Dates are predetermined and no late submissions will be accepted on any other dates. - + Submissions that are handed in without the Reassessment Application Form.
-Please note that reassessments submitted without the Reassessment Application Form will not be considered complete.
-The mark will therefore, not be adjusted.
+- ♣ Non-submissions: Students who fail to submit a project and have no valid reason, as determined by the assessor, will receive no marks (0%) and forfeit any opportunity to resubmit or be re-examined, even if the non-submission of the component results in a term mark of between 40 49%. - Late resubmissions: No late resubmissions will be accepted without an approved Request for Extension, and written confirmation thereof from the lecturer or Registrar's office.
+Dates are predetermined and no late submissions will be accepted on any other dates. - → Submissions that are handed in without the student having submitted the Reassessment Application Form via the student portal prior to the submission (this alerts the lecturer that a reassessment opportunity is being engaged) will not be marked, and the mark will therefore, not be adjusted.